image

 Program Requirements

-Equipment: personal protective equipment such as safety glasses, ear plugs, long sleeve shirt and pants, gloves, boots
+Equipment: personal protective equipment such as safety glasses, earplugs, long sleeve shirt and pants, gloves, boots

 Possess proficiency in English (reading, writing, and speaking skills)